So Much Can Happen, In Paris, In A Day…

 “Il a quitté?” he said softly.

 “Er, je ne comprends pas.
 Je parle Anglais,” Julie stammered.
+She blushed and Madame Hook’s pretty but disapproving face came to mind.

 “He has gone?
 The German?”
 The small man spat the words out.